-Trump Backs Conflicting Gun Measures While Negotiating With Lawmakers On TV
+Trump Angers Conservatives Over Guns While Negotiating With Lawmakers On TV

 "We can really get there but we have to do it," Trump said at the outset of the meeting.

-There are two major bipartisan bills the president seized upon, and even suggested that they could be merged.
-First, he voiced support the effort by Sens.
+There are two major bipartisan Senate bills the president seized upon and even suggested could be merged.
+First, he voiced support for the effort by Sens.
 Joe Manchin, D-W.Va., and Pat Toomey, R-Pa., which failed in 2013 in the aftermath of the Sandy Hook Elementary School shooting, that would have expanded background checks.

 Trump expressed disbelief that such a bill didn't pass after such a devastating attack that killed 20 young children and six adults.
-And chided that one reason it failed was because then-President Obama didn't sufficiently support it — despite the fact that the Democrat spent considerable time and political capital to back its passage, calling it "a pretty shameful day for Washington" when it fell just six votes short of the 60 votes needed to advance in the Senate.
+And one reason it failed, he chided, was that then-President Barack Obama didn't sufficiently support it — despite the fact that Obama spent considerable time and political capital to back its passage, calling it "a pretty shameful day for Washington" when it fell just six votes short of the 60 needed to advance in the Senate.

-Trump asked what the bill did to address raising the age from 18 to 21 for some firearm purchases like AR-15s which have been used in several deadly shootings.
-Toomey responded that it didn't currently address it, to which Trump retorted that it was because "you're afraid of the NRA."
+Trump asked what that bill did to address raising the age from 18 to 21 for some firearm purchases like AR-15s, which have been used in several deadly shootings.
+Toomey responded that it didn't currently address it, to which Trump retorted that was because "you're afraid of the NRA."

+Toomey spokesman Steve Kelly later pointed out in a statement that the NRA downgraded Toomey's rating and refused to back his re-election bid after his bill with Manchin and that he has never taken any money from the group since becoming a senator, which "demonstrated that he is not afraid of the NRA or any other special interest group."

-The second bill Trump signaled his support for is the "Fix NICS" bill proposed by Sens.
-John Cornyn, R-Texas, and Chris Murphy, D-Conn., which would improve reporting to the National Instant Criminal Background Check System which they hope will flag people who shouldn't be able to purchase guns.
+The second bill Trump signaled his support for is the "Fix NICS" bill proposed by Cornyn and Chris Murphy, D-Conn., which would improve reporting to the National Instant Criminal Background Check System and, they hope, flag people who shouldn't be able to purchase guns.

 Murphy, who has been a leading voice for gun control especially after the 2012 elementary school shooting in Newtown, Conn., complained that they haven't been able to get anywhere significant in the past few years because "the gun lobby has a veto power."

-"If all we end up doing is the stuff that the gun industry supports, then this just isn't worth it," the Connecticut Democrat said.
+"If all we end up doing is the stuff that the gun industry supports, then this just isn't worth it," Murphy said.

-He also argued that implementing universal background checks was critical, citing statistics that gun murders in states with such checks have dropped by over one-third.
-Currently, background checks at gun shows and on internet sales aren't federally mandated.
+He also argued that implementing universal background checks is critical, citing statistics that gun murders in states with such checks have dropped by over one-third.
+Currently, background checks at gun shows and for Internet sales aren't federally mandated.
 The NRA has opposed such an expansion.

-Later on, Trump again posited he would be willing to buck the NRA if necessary — despite the fact he's repeatedly assured the lobbying group he's a loyal ally, had lunch over the weekend with the group's leaders and said earlier in the meeting that he's a "big fan" of the group.
+Later on, Trump again posited he would be willing to buck the NRA if necessary — despite the fact he has repeatedly assured the lobbying group he is a loyal ally, had lunch over the weekend with the group's leaders and said earlier in the meeting that he is a "big fan" of the group.

 "They have great power over you people.
 They have less power over me," Trump said, latter adding that, "Some of you people are petrified of the NRA.
 You can't be petrified."

-Note: A previous version of this story misspelled Rep. Ted Deutch's last name as Deutsch.